DmytroKatiukhin/terraform-bitbucket-runner/README.md

 # bitbucket-runner
 SelfHosted Bitbucket Runner with Job and Pod
-# Custom Terraform Module for Kubernetes Job and Secret
+# Terraform Module for Kubernetes Job and Secret

 This Terraform module creates a Kubernetes job and a secret for Bitbucket SelfHosted Pipeline runner.